Does Everyone Have Life Insurance?

 Why People Get Life Insurance

-People buy life insurance for a variety of reasons, but the core motivation is financial protection for their loved ones.
+People purchase life insurance for various reasons, but the primary motivation is to provide financial protection for their loved ones.
 If you pass away, a life insurance policy can provide money to cover essential expenses, such as:

 • Funeral Costs: The average funeral in the U.S. can cost $7,000-$12,000, and life insurance can ensure your family isn’t burdened with these expenses.